energy calculator

 Deep dive

-Estimate space heater size by entering room area, climate, and insulation to get required BTU and wattage.
+Estimate space heater size by entering room area, climate, and insulation quality to get a recommended heating capacity in BTU/hr and watts.

 FAQs